unigrid-project/unigrid-project.github.io/docs/gridnode/setup.md

 ### Windows

 For windows you can use `Poweshell` or in Windows 11 `terminal`.
-We also recommend `bitvise` SSH client which can be downloaded [here](https://www.bitvise.com/ssh-client).
+We also recommend `bitvise SSH client` which can be downloaded [here](https://www.bitvise.com/ssh-client).
 The `bitvise` client also comes with a file explorer that can be handy if you want to transfer files to the server.

 ![](../../assets/images/gn-bitvise.png)

+Please follow this [guide](https://www.bitvise.com/getting-started-connect-first-time) on how to connect to your VPS with `bitvise SSH client`.

 ### OSX and Linux